Preregister to visit the museum.

 As a part of the UT community, we follow the university’s COVID-19 guidelines and policy.
 Our goal is to provide a safe environment for our staff and guests.

 Free parking is available on a first come first serve basis in front of the museum.

 On weekdays: Between 7 a.m. and 4 p.m., request a free, two-hour museum parking pass at the Parking Information Center kiosk at the entrance to Circle Park Drive.

-On weekdays you can request a free two-hour museum parking pass, available from 7 a.m. to 4 p.m., at the Parking Information Center kiosk at the entrance to Circle Park Drive, located just north of the museum.
-On weekends and after 4 p.m. on weekdays, free parking is available on Circle Park Drive.
-Parking during these times does not require a parking permit unless an athletic or other large event is scheduled on campus.
+On weekends and weekdays after 4 p.m.: Free parking is available on Circle Park Drive and does not require a parking permit unless an athletic or other large event is scheduled on campus.
 On those occasions, paid parking is made available and parking attendants will be present.

-Longer-term paid public parking is available at Volunteer Hall Parking Garage (Level 1, enter and exit from White Avenue only).
+Long-term paid parking is available at Volunteer Hall Parking Garage (Level 1, enter and exit from White Avenue only).
 See the UT campus map for more information.

-To find parking for your bus, please call university parking and transit at 865-974-6031 and let them know you that your group has a planned visit to the museum.
-They will provide preferred locations for the bus and driver once the group has been dropped off at the museum.
+Please call university parking and transit at 865-974-6031 and let them know you that your group has a planned visit to the museum.
+They will provide preferred locations for the bus and driver once the group has been dropped off.
 Locations change based on campus events, so we suggest making parking arrangements close to your visitation date.

 While we welcome large groups, we do appreciate prior notification.
 Please inform us in advance of your visit, so we can provide the best experience to all guests and avoid conflicts where possible.
 Note that currently museum capacity is extremely limited.
 Schedule a Visit.